JoeSuber/OpenCV-Max-Build-Package-/README.md

 cmake-gui .

-    -- some cmake-gui hints:
+    -- Some cmake-gui opencv build hints:
-    -- don't go all OCD trying to fill in everything before you hit 'configure' at least once.
+    -- master vs 2.4 - some of the following only apply to 'master' builds (~/opencv$ git checkout master) -- Don't go all OCD trying to fill in everything before you hit 'configure' at least once.
-    -- initially, check the two boxes in top area to 'group entries' and 'show advanced'  That wil organize them a bit.
+    -- Initially, check the two boxes in top area to 'group entries' and 'show advanced'  That wil organize them a bit.
     -- MAKE: don't use fast-math for GCC or CUDA unless you probably don't need this guide & know better. eg:
     -- http://stackoverflow.com/questions/11507440/does-use-fast-math-option-translate-sp-multiplications-to-intrinsics
-    -- don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config' -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- MAKE: do check mark all of the SSE instruction sets (and AVX) if you have a modern non-ARM CPU -- after checking options you can press configure as many times as needed.
+    -- Don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config' -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- JASPER: never auto-fills the debug lib-path.
+Just copy in the release path.
+    -- MAKE: do check mark all of the SSE instruction sets (and AVX) if you have a modern non-ARM CPU -- After checking options you can press configure as many times as needed.
 Sometimes the script finds things.
-    -- Just because the red highlight goes away doesn't mean it is fixed - look to see if the paths are filled.
+    -- CMAKE-gui: Just because the red highlight goes away doesn't mean 'solved.'
+Look to see if the paths are filled.
     -- If Intel, you still can use Open CL - but you benefit MORE from an active TBB & IPP than AMD users.
     -- QT info can be tricky.
 If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete -- X11 options will always have a few missing, but you can ignore that to no ill effect.
-Trying to hunt down all those will probably mess up dependency conflicts.
+Trying to hunt down all those will probably mess up a chain of dependencies specific to your setup.
-    -- you can select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
+    -- You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
-    -- when looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
+    -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
-    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card -- CUDA: UNcheck attach to target
+    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card.
+    -- CUDA: UNcheck attach to target
-    -- QT:the qmake executable = ~/qt5/qtbase/bin/qmake
+    -- QT5:the qmake executable = ~/qt5/qtbase/bin/qmake
     -- QT-DIR options you want--> ~/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- CMAKE after a 'configure' or 3, under MAKE, select Debug or Release build type before you hit that final 'generate' -- OPENGL_xmesa_INCLUDE = /usr/lib/x86_64-linux-gnu/mesa  For some reason it has trouble finding that one.